 The Croton-to-Highlands Biodiversity Plan was a result of a collaborative planning effort between the Towns of Yorktown, New Castle, Cortlandt and Putnam Valley, the Wildlife Conservation Society's Metropolitan Conservation Alliance (WCS/MCA), NYSDEC Hudson River Estuary Program and the Westchester Community Foundation.
 The eastern portions of the Indian Brook-Croton Gorge Watershed (in Cortlandt and New Castle) were described in the biodiversity plan as high quality habitats for reptiles, amphibians and breeding birds.
-These wildlife corridors are displayed in Figure 2-16 (listed as Biodiversity Hubs 11-13).
+These wildlife Figure 2-15.
+Great Blue Heron, (above), Pickerel frog (below) source: U.S. Fish and Wildlife Service corridors are displayed in Figure 2-16 (listed as Biodiversity Hubs 11-13).